The Aylmer Library's Future

 Two active options are under review.

-Options are pending future decisions of the Councils of Elgin County, the Town of Aylmer, and the Township of Malahide.
+These options remain under evaluation by the Councils of Elgin County, the Town of Aylmer, and the Township of Malahide.

 Why It Matters